Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 A party awakens in a mysterious wood in the middle of a dungeon floor, after some decades of being turned into stone.
 The sky shows the night is falling.\
 After some exploring, some talking trees lead them to the Willow's Tower, she tells them she knows Harvaster, and would like them to get rid of some cloakers nearby.\
 Our adventurers leave us just after entering a building where they could possibly be.

+### Session 50 - 17/06/2024
+*CLOAKERS DIE!!*, and they are gone.
+Willow is happy and will show the way to the next floors.

 ## Rumors